Colorflow-exe/Carpet-Igny-Addition/README_en.md

 ### PlayerMiningFatigueFreeGuardian

-Players will not receive mining fatigue effect when attacked by guardians or elder guardians.
+When a player is locked on by a Guardian or Elder Guardian, they will not suffer from mining effect.

 - Type: `boolean`
 - Default value: `false`